Select Page

 “Resume studies” are an effective way to examine whether conscious or unconscious prejudice influences how

 individuals are judged (evaluation bias).
-This resource explains two different types of resume studies and provides examples of what was learned from some specific resume studies.
+This resource provides examples of what was learned from some specific resume studies.

 Guidelines for Writing Letters of Recommendation